Author Judith Kerr dies aged 95 | DW | 23.05.2019

 The Elixir of Life

-For more than 80 years, Judith Kerr has lived in her adopted country.
+Judith Kerr lived in her adopted country for over 80 years.
 "I have become very happy in England," she said cheerfully in German.
-She has not lost her childhood Berlin accent.
-In a TV interview for the DW documentary "After the Escape," Kerr tells her tale of flight and life as an emigrant in London — memories that she has already left to posterity in her books.
+She never lost her childhood Berlin accent.
+In a TV interview for the DW documentary "After the Escape," Kerr told her tale of flight and life as an emigrant in London — memories that she also left to posterity in her books.
+She died on May 22, 2019, at the age of 95.

 Author: Heike Mund (cmb)